jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

 ## Accessing the labs

-You will be access the labs using the F5 Unified Demo Framework (UDF).
+You will be accessing the labs using the F5 Unified Demo Framework (UDF).
 Chrome is the preferred browser for access.

 1. Open your browser, preferably Chrome and navigate to F5 UDF <https://udf.f5.com/courses>
    1. Select the **Non-F5 Users** option and log in using you UDF credentials.
-      1. If this is your first time accessing UDF you should have received an email from noreply@registration.udf.f5.com with your credentials and asking you to reset your passsword.
+      1. If this is your first time accessing UDF you should have received an email from noreply@registration.udf.f5.com with your credentials and asking you to reset your password.
       2. **IMPORTANT** You should retain these credentials, as they will be required to any access future courses you attend in the F5 UDF environment.
 2. You should see the event(s) under **Happening now**.
 Find the NGINX 101 Workshop event and click on the **Launch** link at the far right.
 3. Click the **Join** button.
 Manage SSH Keys should not be required.